technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 environment, so that you can use your user credentials to call the Azure OpenAI service.

-1. Open windows power shell and paste the below given command and run it.
+1. Open windows power shell as adminstartor and paste the below given command and run it.
+After run the command close the power shell.

 ```
 $progressPreference = 'silentlyContinue'